mikeey416/JavaKata/basic/lesson-09/README.md

 ### Exercise 2
-Write an application that counts by five from 10 through 500 inclusive, and that starts a new line after every multiple of 50 (50, 100, 150, and so on).
+Write an application that counts by ten from 10 through 500 inclusive, and that starts a new line after every multiple of 50 (50, 100, 150, and so on).
 Save the file as CountByTens.java.
-Use for-loop.
+Use simple for-loop.

 Sample output: